mcordingley/LinearAlgebra/README.md

 and vectors will automatically be transposed if necessary when multiplied together.

 ## Change-log

+    - Removed `set` function, so instantiated objects are immutable.

 - 0.3.0
     - Added the `identity` factory function